benmarwick/Stratigraphy-and-radiocarbon-dates-from-Gua-Mo-o-hono-Sulawesi/README.md

 ```r
 vignette("spit-depths-and-dated-samples")
 ```
-Or if you want to build the vignette yourself, executing all the R code to generate the output and figures, download and unzip the [zip file](https://github.com/benmarwick/PiperetalGMHBone/zipball/master), navitage to the vignette directory and run `knitr::knit2html("spit-depths-and-dated-samples.Rmd")` and inspect the resulting html file.
+Or if you want to build the vignette yourself, executing all the R code to generate the output and figures, download and unzip the [zip file](https://github.com/benmarwick/PiperetalGMHBone/zipball/master),  set the R working directory to the vignette directory and run `knitr::knit2html("spit-depths-and-dated-samples.Rmd")` and inspect the resulting html file.

 Or if you just want to see the code and data without using R, download the [zip file](https://github.com/benmarwick/PiperetalGMHBone/zipball/master) You will find the pre-built vignette as a html file in the `/inst/docs` directory.